 What’s in Our Maine Beer?

-We work hard to craft the tastiest ales and lagers in the North Woods.
-We use two-row malted barleys, the majority of which are from local farms in Aroostook County and malted at Blue Ox Malt House in Lisbon Falls, Maine.
-We source premium imported and domestic hops, superior yeasts, and combine them with pure Kennebec Valley water to create flavorful, hand crafted brews.
+We work hard to craft the tastiest ales and lagers in the Maine woods using two-row malted barleys, the majority of which are from local farms in Aroostook County and malted at Blue Ox Malt House in Lisbon Falls, Maine.
+The brewery sources premium imported and domestic hops, superior yeasts, and combines them with pure Kennebec Valley water to create flavorful, hand crafted brews.
 Kennebec River brews are only available at the source in The Forks, Maine.
 Taste the beers here, take brews home in growlers.

-Our draught beers are “keg-conditioned” and are never filtered or pasteurized.
-After kegging, they are allowed to condition and carbonate naturally.
-In addition to our 7 beers on tap, our brewmaster also crafts a new one each season.
+Our draught beers are “keg-conditioned”, meaning they are allowed to condition and carbonate naturally in kegs, and are never filtered or pasteurized.
 See how we do it at our microbrewery operations at the Adventure Resort: brewery tour video.
-Or just come on in– we’d love to show you around.
+Or just come on in– we’d love to show you around the brewery!

 A light-bodied, well-carbonated white ale brewed with Curacao bitter orange peel and coriander spice.
 Crafted in the style of the classic Belgian witbiers.
 A great summer thirst quencher!